Visitor Visa

 For how long will the visa be valid?

 Standard visitor permission is for 6 months, a visa will confirm the expiry date, if a visitor can enter the UK without a visa the 6 months starts on the date of entry.
-Visitors who have ongoing reasons for travelling to the UK can be issued longer multiple entry visas, e.g. for 5 years, but within that time no individual visit should exceed 6 months.
+Visitors who have ongoing reasons for travelling to the UK can apply for longer multiple entry visas, e.g. for 2, 5 or 10 years, but within that time no individual visit should exceed 6 months.

 Regardless of the length of visa a visitor should stay for the period similar to that stated in their application.
 In general, not spending more than 6 months in the UK in any period of 12 months should avoid any risk of UKVI concluding visits being too frequent and successive.